Frequently Asked Questions

 All ROGER-GPS repeaters have CE approval.
 Additionally they comply with the essential requirements of R&TTE Directive (1999/5/EC).
 CE CERTIFICATE NB1986

 The Roger-GPS L1 GPS repeater has recertified CE code NB1986 in January 2012 according to the renewed ETSI EN 302 645 V1.1.1 (2010-03) Harmonized European Standard.
 The equipment conforms to the essential requirements of article 3.1.b (EMC) and article 3.2 (effective use of radio spectrum) of Directive 1999/5/EC.
 TCF ref.
 3.6.2008. http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:31999L0005:en:NOT

 Roger-GPS products have been classified in NATO N-S-N code 5825580004234 and NATO NCAGE code: A557GA:

 Any GPS receivers or devices within the indoor coverage area will be “locked on” to the GPS signal, so as soon as the device moves outdoors it will be instantly locked on to the outdoor signal and avoid a lengthy wait for the device to acquire the signal and obtain a location fix.

-This is a valuable time, and sometimes life saving factor for emergency vehicles that would otherwise experience a delay while acquire the signal when leaving the building.
+This is a valuable time, and sometimes life saving factor for emergency vehicles that would otherwise experience a delay while acquiring the signal.